HomeArticlesComparisonSimple vs Compound Interest

 When Compound Interest Applies

 The credit card warning.
-Monthly compounding at 3% per month is devastating on debt.
-At 42.58% effective annual rate, the Rule of 72 predicts the debt doubles in approximately 72 ÷ 42.58 = 1.69 years — less than 2 years.
-A ₹50,000 balance paid only the minimum (2% per month, which barely covers interest) would take over 10 years to clear and cost more than ₹2 lakh in interest.
-Pay credit card balances in full every month.
+Monthly compounding at 3% per month wrecks debt fast.
+At a 42.58% effective annual rate, the Rule of 72 predicts the debt doubles in about 72 ÷ 42.58 = 1.69 years, under 2 years.
+A ₹50,000 balance paying only the minimum (2% per month, which barely covers interest) would take over 10 years to clear and cost more than ₹2 lakh in interest.
+Pay credit card balances in full every month if you can manage it.

 Our Verdict

-For borrowers, compound interest on high-rate debt — especially credit cards — works against you with equal force.
+For borrowers, compound interest on high-rate debt, especially credit cards, works against you with the same force.
 A 42.58% EAR means every year you leave a balance unpaid, it grows by nearly half.
-The mathematics is identical; the direction is reversed.
+The math is identical; only the direction changes.

-The practical rules: maximise time-in-market for investments; pay off high-rate debt immediately; compare all financial products on effective annual rate, not nominal rate.
-Use the Compound Interest Calculator to model the exact difference for any scenario you are evaluating.
+Maximise time in the market for investments, pay off high-rate debt fast, and compare financial products on effective annual rate rather than nominal rate.
+Use the Compound Interest Calculator to model the exact difference for whatever scenario you're weighing.

 Frequently Asked Questions